aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/intro.md

 3. Loads and compiles the model based on existing parameters
 4. Creates an entry point for the FastAPI application

 Through these steps, the Llama-2-13b chat model allows the endpoint to accept input sentences and generate text outputs.
-The high performance efficiency in processing tasks enables the model to handle a wide variety of natural language processing applications, such as chatbots and text generation tasks.
+The high performance efficiency in processing tasks enables the model to handle a wide variety of natural language processing applications, such as chat bots and text generation tasks.

 In this lab, we'll see how the Llama2 Model is configured with Ray Service as a Kubernetes configuration, allowing users to understand how to incorporate fine-tuning and deploy their own natural language processing applications.